jocicnemanja/autoschool-dj/README.md

 ### Architecture
 AWS
-EC2 server and DB iwht PM2
-S3 for static files, using file zila to transfer files to S3
+EC2 server and DB iwht PM2 using Putty for connecting to virtual machine S3 for static files, using file zila to transfer files to S3

 ### Credentials